CRG Research Report

 The '67 Camaro heavy-duty brake options are a subject that has not

-previously been given much thought in the Camaro hobby.
+previously received much press in the Camaro hobby.
 The JL-8 4-wheel disc brake

 hoped that this report has given the reader a better understanding